EffectiveProgramming-Websites/com.effectiveprogramming.projects/about.md

 permalink: /about/
 ---

-The main idea behind this is blog is to discuss the _how_ of things I organize on [www](http://www.effectiveprogramming.com/).
+The main idea behind this site is to track the projects I am working on.

-Unfortunately, I do not have a way to comment on posts - so if you have any thoughts, questions, or suggestions, please submit them as [issues](https://github.com/EffectiveProgrammingWebsites/com.effectiveprogramming.blog/issues).
+Unfortunately, I do not have a way to comment on posts - so if you have any thoughts, questions, or suggestions, please submit them as [issues](https://github.com/EffectiveProgrammingWebsites/com.effectiveprogramming.projects/issues).

 Many thanks to [github](https://pages.github.com/) for hosting these pages.